 Understanding your gas bill

-The first thing we look at when opening a gas bill is the amount owing - but there is much more information in your bill.
+The first thing people look at when opening a gas bill is the amount owing - but there is much more information in your bill such as:

 Our guide helps you to find what you are looking for and provides an explanation of what each component means.

-If you have any concerns over something on your bill, or if you need further help understanding it, you should contact your gas retailer.
+If you have any concerns over something on your bill, or if you need further help understanding it, you should first contact your gas supplier.

 Many people have trouble understanding their gas bills or where to find specific information.